Vladislavus1/OlxPyApi/README.md

     Parsing https://www.olx.ua/uk/elektronika/?page=3 (response code: 200) (done)
     ...

-This messages is saying that parsing ad's urls on each page is done successfully.
+These messages are saying that parsing ad's urls on each page is done successfully.
 After that you'll start to see this messages about "Getting information":

     Getting information: